ParallelMaths/parallel/pages/9-24-teachers-pets.md

 ::: problem id=1_2 marks=2
 __1.2__ Which of the following statements is correct?

-* [ ] The yolk of the egg is white
+* [ ] The yolk of an egg is white
-* [ ] The yolk of the egg are white
+* [ ] The yolk of an egg are white
 * [x] Neither

 ---

-Neither, because the yolk of the eggs is yellow.
+Neither, because the yolk of an egg is yellow.
 :::